geminiplanetimager/gpi_pipeline/documentation/usage/autoreducer.rst

 Reduction Options
 --------------------
+The recipe set that is used by the Automatic Reducer is pretty limited.
+For more control over reductions, use the :ref:`data_parser` or :ref:`recipe_editor` tools.

- * You can choose to, instead of using the default Quicklook recipes mentioned above, apply some specific other recipe.
+You can choose to, instead of using the default Quicklook recipes mentioned above, apply some specific other recipe.
 Just press the ``Specific Recipe`` checkbox and select the desired template from the drop down list.

 The Options Menu allows configuration of several behaviors: